-Fraud means an intentional deception or misrepresentation made by a person with that the deception could result in some unauthorized benefit for him/her or some includes any act that constitutes fraud under applicable Federal or Puerto Rico law.
+Fraud means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit for him/her or some other person.
+It includes any act that constitutes fraud under applicable Federal or Puerto Rico law.

-Furnished refers to items and services provided directly by, or under the direct transvision of ordered by, a practitioner or other individual (either as an employee or in his or her own organis) a provider, or other supplier of services.
+Furnished refers to items and services provided directly by, or under the direct supervision of, or ordered by, a practitioner or other individual (either as an employee or in his or her own capacity), a provider, or other supplier of services.
 (For purposes of denial of reimbursement within this part, it does not refer to services ordered by one party but billed for and provided by or under the supervision of another.)